Henry I of England: Fall and rise, 1091–1099

 Henry's next steps are not well documented; one chronicler, Orderic Vitalis, suggests that he travelled in the French Vexin, along the Normandy border, for over a year with a small band of followers.
-By the end of the year, Robert and William Rufus had fallen out once again, and the Treaty of Rouen had been abandoned.
+By the end of the year, Robert and William had fallen out once again, and the Treaty of Rouen had been abandoned.
 In 1092, Henry and his followers seized the Normandy town of Domfront.
 Domfront had previously been controlled by Robert of Bellême, but the inhabitants disliked his rule and invited Henry to take over the town, which he did in a bloodless coup.
 Over the next two years, Henry re-established his network of supporters across western Normandy, forming what Judith Green terms a "court in waiting".
 By 1094, he was allocating lands and castles to his followers as if he were the Duke of Normandy.
-William Rufus began to support Henry with money, encouraging his campaign against Robert, and Henry used some of this to construct a substantial castle at Domfront.
+William began to support Henry with money, encouraging his campaign against Robert, and Henry used some of this to construct a substantial castle at Domfront.

-William Rufus crossed into Normandy to take the war to Robert in 1094, and when progress stalled, called upon Henry for assistance.
-Henry responded, but travelled to London instead of joining the main campaign further east in Normandy, possibly at the request of the King, who in any event abandoned the campaign and returned to England.
-Over the next few years, Henry appears to have strengthened his power base in western Normandy, visiting England occasionally to attend at William Rufus's court.
+William crossed into Normandy to take the war to Robert in 1094, and when progress stalled, called upon Henry for assistance.
+Henry responded, but travelled to London instead of joining the main campaign further east in Normandy, possibly at the request of William, who in any event abandoned the campaign and returned to England.
+Over the next few years, Henry appears to have strengthened his power base in western Normandy, visiting England occasionally to attend William's court.
 In 1095 Pope Urban II called the First Crusade, encouraging knights from across Europe to join.
-Robert joined the Crusade, borrowing money from William Rufus to do so, and granting the King temporary custody of his part of the Duchy in exchange.
-The King appeared confident of regaining the remainder of Normandy from Robert, and Henry appeared ever closer to William Rufus.
+Robert joined the Crusade, borrowing money from William to do so, and granting the King temporary custody of his part of the Duchy in exchange.
+The King appeared confident of regaining the remainder of Normandy from Robert, and Henry appeared ever closer to William.
 They campaigned together in the Norman Vexin between 1097 and 1098.